threeandthreee/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

 - Trade evolutions have been changed to make them possible in a solo run of the game:
     - Regular trade evolutions now evolve at level 40
     - Held item trade evolutions evolve when their evolution item is used on them, as you would an evolution stone
+- Espeon and Umbreon evolve with the Sun Stone and Moon Stone respectively
+- The Celebi Event can be activated by giving the multiworld item GS-Ball to Kurt after clearing Slowpoke Well

 ## What does another world's item look like in Pokémon Crystal?